shakfu/py-js/README.md

 cd py-js/sources/py
 python3 -m builder py_static --install && python3 -m builder static_ext
 ```

+If you want to codesign and notarize it for use in your standalone or package, the [codesigning / notarization script](source/py/scripts/notarize.sh) and related [entitlements file](source/py/scripts/entitlements.plist) can be found in the [source/py/scripts](source/py/scripts) folder.

 #### Embedding Python in the External itself (Alternative)